 But miraculously the Dutch love for tulips didn’t disappear.
 They are to this day the world leaders in the cultivation of tulips.
 To get a taste for the Dutch love of tulips one must visit the Keukenhof Tulip Gardens!
 This guided tour takes half a day and included 1 one canal cruise too.
 Especially on sunny spring days this is one of the best activities outside of Amsterdam.

 Tulips and other flowers predominately bloom during the spring time.
 In the Netherlands this is from March through May.
 These are the best months to visit the Keukenhof Tulip Gardens to see all the flowers bloom.
 If you prefer a higher chance of sunshine during your visit we’d advice you to come in May.
-Since the Keukenhof will remain closed in 2020 due to the corona virus, the next possibility will only be in 2021, from the third weekend of March.

 This activity is rated with a 4,5/ 5 by 1.652 people.
 Check our website again in 2021 because we have the best deals with the Keukenhof.